Overview

 - C#:

-KeyPhraseCollection phrases = aiClient.ExtractKeyPhrases(text); if (phrases.Count > 0) { Console.WriteLine("\nKey Phrases:"); foreach (string phrase in phrases) { Console.WriteLine($"\t{phrase}"); } }
+KeyPhraseCollection phrases = aiClient.ExtractKeyPhrases(text); if (phrases.Count > 0) { Console.WriteLine("\nKey Phrases:"); foreach (string phrase in phrases) { Console.WriteLine($"\t{phrase}"); } } - Python:

 phrases = ai_client.extract_key_phrases(documents=[text])[0].key_phrases if len(phrases) > 0: print("\nKey Phrases:") for phrase in phrases: print('\t{}'.format(phrase))